writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **RocketDocument™:** This product enables customers to create and customize legal documents through a dynamic, interactive interview process.
 The product consists in both an Embedded UX and the API endpoints.
 RocketDocument™ is designed to smooth the document creation process by guiding users through an interactive interview to collect specific details for the document.

 - **Interview:** A guided interview is a question-and-answer session that adjusts based on the user's answers, providing a tailor-made document creation experience.
+It can have two different storage types:
+    - **Persistent Interview:** A persistent interview will send each answer the user fills to the RocketLawyer's servers.
+The data will be stored there and when the user finishes the interview, it will be returned to genarate the completed document.
+    - **Ephemeral Interview:** An ephemeral interview will not send data to RocketLawyer's servers.
+The data managing will be under the partner's discretion, and will need to be returned in its entirity when the user finishes the interview and requests the filled document.

 - **Document Template:** This serves as the blueprint for a legal document, containing static legal content, the layout for dynamic content, and control logic that dictates the flow and customization of questions during the interview.

 - **Document:** This is the final product generated from a completed interview.
 It seamlessly merges the static content from the template with the dynamic content provided by the user's answers.

+- **Tagged Answer Model (TAM):** The TAM is a structure that represents the data that a specific Document Template contains.
+In the TAM, you can access the questions that the client will see, input answers that you already have, or retrieve data from already filled Interviews.

 ## RocketSign™